qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 #### Dynamically Adding and Removing Dimensions

-The Dimension API supports dynamically adding and removing dimensions when the server is running. **This feature is still experimental.**
+The Dimension API supports dynamically adding and removing dimensions when the server is running.

 Add a new dimension dynamically: